Cpetak/urchin_adaptation/Filtering_steps.md

 WGS/angsd_new, WGS/angsd_new/pop_split, WGS/angsd_new/my_bayenv/testing_new

-TODO how i made the maf files in angsd_new

-TODO comment code below and write a summary of what is in the final file
+Note: code for angsd that resulted in files in angsd_new and angsd_noout: first step in [Code for Step 6](https://github.com/Cpetak/urchin_adaptation/blob/main/Step6.md)

 Since population maf files were very large, I split each maf file into 1,000,000 line chuncks in separate folders inside angsd_new: